DrCuis/How-to-guides/500-MorphAnimation/AnimatedStarPart2.md

 By default, Morphs can be obtained via the World Menu >> new morph... submenus.

-We can get a new AnimatedMorph this way too.
+We can get a new AnimatedStar Morph this way too.

 ![Cuis Window](AnimatedStar22.png)